 Be prepared for rain.
 And lots of mud.

-Bring rain / plastic / rubber boots and a plastic poncho but don’t bring umbrellas as they are not allowed inside festival ground.
-We didn’t prepare for boots, but we managed to get a few rubber pairs for $10-20 at the store in Yuzawa town last minute.
+Bring rain/rubber boots and a plastic poncho but don’t bring umbrellas as they are not allowed inside the festival ground.
+We didn’t prepare for boots, but we managed to get a few rubber pairs for $10-20 at a store in Yuzawa last minute.

 Also, you should either get one that has a drawstring covering (see the blue boots in the picture below) or get the rain boots cover which is sold separately in stores in Japan so that rainwater will not get into your boots.
-My boots (the red one) was totally open and I had to empty my boots off periodically as it was basically a pool of rainwater by the end of the day.
+My boots (the red one) was totally open and I had to empty them off periodically as it was filled with rain water by the end of the day.

-Bring snacks and water bottle or be prepared to queue.
+Bring snacks and water bottles, or be prepared to queue.

 I actually found the food and drinks option and the festival to be quite diverse and priced sensibly – dishes and snacks range from 500-1600 yen.
 There are also food stalls around each stage so you are never short of options.
 However, the queue can get quite long during peak meal time so it’s a good idea to stock some onigiri and other snacks in case you get super hungry.
 When I went, Zojirushi was giving away free hot/cold tea for those who brought their own proper reusable water bottle (NOT those plastic one-time-use water bottles you buy at convenience stores).